-Els Bogaerts is particularly interested in performing arts, the effects of cultural encounters and in the interface between art and science.
-Currently she is conducting research into the representation of Javanese culture on Indonesian television.
+Els Bogaerts is particularly interested in performing arts, literature, the effects of cultural encounters, culture and decolonization, the interface between art and science, and electronic media.
+In her research and teaching she focuses on Indonesia.

-- MA (cum laude) Languages and Cultures of Southeast Asia and Oceania, Leiden University: specialization in Indonesian, Classical Malay and Javanese language and culture\
+- MA (cum laude) Languages and Cultures of Southeast Asia and Oceania, Leiden University: specialization in Indonesian, Classical Malay and Javanese languages and cultures

-- Classical Javanese dance and music, Akademi Seni Tari Indonesia (ASTI, now Institut Seni Indonesia), Pamulangan Beksa Ngayogyakarta and Mardawa Budaya, Yogyakarta, Indonesia.
-Balinese and Sundanese dance and music at ASTI and with private teachers
+- Classical Javanese dance and music, Akademi Seni Tari Indonesia (ASTI, now Institut Seni Indonesia, ISI), Pamulangan Beksa Ngayogyakarta and Mardawa Budaya, Yogyakarta, Indonesia.
+Balinese, Sundanese and Cirebon dance and music at ASTI and with private teachers

 - Master’s Teaching Credential, Antwerp University, Belgium